| On this page |

 -

 From the Type drop-down menu, select Packed Folders.
-The following packed character folder structure is displayed:
+The character’s skeleton, shape, and rig are displayed in a character folder structure:

 -